 Baptism is a visible sign of our salvation, a symbolic witness to the fact that, in Christ, our sins are washed away and we are now clothed in His righteousness.
 (Acts 22:16; Galatians 3:27; 1 Peter 3:21).
 It is also a symbol of our new decision of faith, a public commitment to die to sin and to live for Christ.
 (Romans 6:1-7) Finally, baptism signifies the promise that we, like Christ, will be raised again from the dead into a new, incorruptible body so that we might dwell forever with our LORD.
 (Romans 6:8-10; 1 Corinthians 15:12-58; Colossians 2:12).

-We normally schedule public baptism services once a year, in the summer.
+We normally schedule public baptism services two times a year at each of our campuses.
 If you would like further information, please complete the following contact form, and we will respond as soon as possible.